 On Mars, surface temperatures reach as high as 20 °C at the equator.
 If you checked the temperature at the poles, it gets as low as −153 °C. So it depends entirely where on Mars you are referring to because 20°C is very cozy weather.

 8. Lightning strikes 8.6 million times per day

 Lightning is an electrostatic discharge that is supercharged from ionized air.
 By releasing a massive bolt of electricity, lightning always finds the fastest route to Earth.

 Every day, lightning strikes 8.6 million times on average.
 The world’s lightning hotspot is Lake Maracaibo in Venezuela.
 If you ever decide to go, there’s an 80% chance that you’ll experience a nocturnal thunderstorm.

 Lightning is hotter than the sun when it strikes.
 And they commonly occur in sync with volcanic eruptions.
-As the ash from a volcano rises, it interacts with the weather system which brings the thunder and lightning.
+As the ash from a volcano rises, it interacts with the weather system which brings thunder and lightning.

 9. Rain doesn’t look like a teardrop when it falls

 Instead of picturing rain as a teardrop, it more resembles a hamburger bun when it’s falling.
 Rain starts by water collecting on dust in a cloud.

 Because of its weight, it eventually starts to fall as precipitation.
 At the start, the raindrop is roughly spherical in shape.
 But when the raindrop falls, it loses its spherical shape.
 It flattens at the bottom resembling a hamburger bun.

-If the raindrop gets too large in size, it can tear apart in two different raindrops.
+If the raindrop gets too large in size, it can tear apart into two different raindrops.
 It can also mesh with other raindrops and start the cycle again.